Hidaka, Wakayama

 Hidaka (日高町, Hidaka-chō) is a town located in Hidaka District, Wakayama Prefecture, Japan.
-As of 30 November 2021, the town had an estimated population of 7,970 in 3266 households and a population density of 170 persons per km².
+As of 30 November 2021, the town had an estimated population of 7,970 in 3266 households and a population density of 170 persons per km^{2}.
 The total area of the town is 46.19 sqkm.

 Geography

 Hidaka is located on the coast in central Wakayama Prefecture, facing the Kii Channel.
 The coastline is a ria coast and the climate is mild..